-The costs for the MSR Hubba Hubba, is on the high end compared to the other tents I looked at, coming in at just under $400.
-For me the amount of weight I saved and quality of the tent was worth spending the extra money.
+The costs for the MSR Hubba Hubba is on the high end compared to the other tents I looked at, coming in at just under $400.
+For me, the amount of weight I saved and the quality of the tent was worth spending the extra money.

 MSR Hubba Hubba specs

 The MSR Hubba Hubba weighs in at 3 pounds, 13 ounces.
-Other two-person tents I looked at that were cheaper were around the 5-pound mark.
-The tent also has a minimum trail weight of 3 pounds, 7 ounces and Fast & Light (rain fly and footprint) weight of 2 pounds, 10 ounces.
+The other two-person tents I looked at that were cheaper were around the 5-pound mark.
+The tent also has a minimum trail weight of 3 pounds, 7 ounces, and Fast & Light (rain fly and footprint) weight of 2 pounds, 10 ounces.

-I always carry the the max weight.
-I went without the stuff sack, an unexpected rain storm came that night.
-Hiking out the next day, the wet tent in my packed soaked me.
+I always carry the max weight.
+I went without the stuff sack, an unexpected rainstorm came that night.
+Hiking out the next day, the wet tent in my pack soaked me.